Marine Research Station Practical

 Are you interested in marine biology and want to learn in a practical context?
 Or maybe you want to gain experience in marine scientific research to work in a marine biology research job?
 This is the perfect practical course for anyone looking to gain practical hands-on experience in a marine research environment.
 Whether that’s to gain expertise for future employment, or simply because you want to learn more about this fascinating topic of marine life.

-This project is supported by the local villagers, the Perhentian Islands Operators Association, Reef Check Malaysia, Plymouth University and the University Malaysia Terengganu.
+This project is aided from the help of local villagers, Reef Check Malaysia, the Perhentian Islands Operators Association, the University Malaysia Terengganu and Plymouth University.

 Seagrass mapping and Surveys:

 Seagrass surveys are usually conducted twice each year, at the beginning and end of each season.
 During these two periods, research will focus solely on these surveys.
 This means they do not offer the programme of Conservation in Action during this time.
 The training programme takes four weeks for already qualified divers.
 However, if unqualified, students can take a PADI course during the week before the placement.
 During Week one, marine research students will learn the methodology, history and practical training surrounding Seagrass Watch.
 These surveys are vital as they allow scientists to check the seagrass bed health-levels to influence decisions concerning further necessary conservation action.

 Most of the diving season will be focused on conservation action.
 This includes programmes for coral rehabilitation with the help of multiple dive centres and marine parks based around the islands.
 The method has been tested by staff, consisting of attaching broken coral fragments to a PVC frame.
 Students may also be involved in the setting up of new frames, which helps to maintain and clean established frames or to collect monitoring data.